alled7/alled7/README.md

 💬 Ask me about: Artificial Intelligence.
 Although I'm still on my learning journey, I'm more than willing to share what I've learned so far and discuss fascinating ideas in this field.

-📫 How to contact me: The best way to reach me is through my email aled7agency@gmail.com.
+📫 How to contact me: The best way to reach me is through my email rkablym@atid.edu.mx.
 I'm open to discussing collaboration opportunities, projects, or just ch
 -->